 The best time of the day to see the lake pink is on a clear day around midday or at sunset when the colors change – it is magical.
 To get the most out of your experience, you should time your trip with the wildflower season, from July to September.

-By Average Lives
+Recommended by Average Lives

 The helicopter ride starts from the helipad of Esperance moving towards Cape Le Grand National park and finally orbiting Lake Hillier.
-The helicopter lands at a natural rock formation and you will be given a guided walking tour as you walk on the edges of Pink Lake.
+The helicopter lands at a natural rock formation, and you will be given a guided walking tour as you walk on the edges of Pink Lake.
 The experience of seeing the lake from above is a lifetime experience but comes at a whopping cost of AUD 1295.

-Another way to see Lake Hillier is by taking a scenic flight with Goldfields Air Services that cost AUD 425 per person and the total flight time is about one hour and 40 minutes.
+Another way to see Lake Hillier is by taking a scenic flight with Goldfields Air Services that cost AUD 425 per person, and the total flight time is about one hour and 40 minutes.

 Rottnest Island lies off the coast of Perth in Western Australia.
-The island is very popular among tourists who come here for the incredible beaches, fascinating wildlife, and of course the iconic pink lake.
+The Island is very popular among tourists who come here for the incredible beaches, fascinating wildlife, and of course, the iconic pink lake.

-By Guide Your Travel
+Recommended by Guide Your Travel

 Laguna Rosada, Yucatan

 Though Las Coloradas in the Yucatan Peninsula is Mexico’s most famous pink lake – there is another, off the beaten lake called Laguna Rosada (Pink Lagoon).
 It is also much easier to access than Las Coloradas, located just 45-minutes from one of Mexico’s top travel destinations, the colonial city of Merida.